beave/meer/doc/source/configuration.rst

 ~~~~~~~~~~~~~~

 The ``classification`` option tells Meer where to find classification types.
 This file
-typically ships with Sagan, Suricata and Snort rules.
+typically ships with Sagan, Suricata, and Snort rules.
 It defines a 'classtype' (for
 example, "attempt-recon") and assigns a numeric priority to the event.
 This option is
 required.